 Three beeches once stood

-on a hill that none dared to climb,
+on a hill, none dared to climb,

-for fear of three green ladies
+for fear of the three green ladies

-Save one man, a farmer
+Save one young man, a farmer

 who each midsummer’s day,

-carried a bright posy to give them,
+always carried a posy to give them

-leaving before dusk had got underway
+and left before dusk got underway.

-Years later, his sons made the trip,
+Years later, his sons went up there,

 once father’s old body grew slow,